 Having worked with UVAC since 2012, both inside and outside of Government, Mandy became its director of policy and operations in 2017 and, in October 2021, its first female chief executive.
 UVAC, on behalf of its ~80 university members, has been championing Degree Apprenticeships since their introduction, and the value of vocational education for over twenty years and is regarded as the most authoritative voice on all strategic and operational aspects of higher and degree apprenticeships in England.

 T: 01204 903357

 Karen has been a freelance book-keeper since 1997, and has worked for UVAC since 2006.
-Her primary role is the accurate maintenance of UVAC’s financial accounts.
+The longest standing member of the team, her primary role is the accurate maintenance of UVAC’s financial accounts.
 Karen is a very experienced book-keeper, providing financial services to a portfolio of local businesses.
 Karen also provides valuable admin support to UVAC, particularly in relation to member services and the annual conference.
 Prior to becoming a freelance book-keeper, Karen was North West Regional Accounts Manager for Shell UK.

 T: 07720 888149

 Rebecca is UVAC’s long standing associate and supports delivery of our extensive web-based technical support programme, described and appreciated by members as ” terrific sessions – they are beacons in the darkness”.
 She works extensively with employers of all sizes in the public and private sector on their apprenticeship and skills programmes and also with employers and universities to set up or expand their apprenticeship delivery.